LRSORRENTI/LukeDEV/README.md

-# LukeDEV
+# LukeDEVS

-**Welcome to LukeDEV, a dynamic web development services platform designed to showcase and sell top-tier web development services.
+**Welcome to LukeDEVS, a dynamic web development services platform designed to showcase and sell top-tier web development services.
 This project is built using React and leverages Vite for efficient bundling and development workflows.
 Our site features a modern, responsive design implemented with TailwindCSS and enhanced interactive elements provided by react-just-parallax.**

 ## Features